Basic 2 Year Curriculum - Week 1

 Circle, circle big and round

-Where it ends can not be found
+Where it ends cannot be found

 Tires, balls, the earth, and sun

-Making circles is so much fun.
+Making circles is so much fun

-- Shape Walk: Walk around your house or neighborhood looking for circles.
+Walk around your house or neighborhood looking for circles.
 Bring a circle flashcard or poster to remind the child of the shape.
 Gently holding the child's hand, trace the circle on the flashcard or poster, and then trace the circle on the objects you find.

-Letters: Aa
+Letter: Aa

-The 2 Year Curriculum does not heavily focus on letters as they have no meaning to most toddlers.
+The Basic 2 Year Curriculum does not heavily focus on letters as they have no meaning to most toddlers.
 Instead of memorization, the objective is for the child to begin recognizing letters in the world around them.
 This week point out the letter Aa and help the child say the letter, phonetic sound, and a word that begins with the letter (i.e. A /a/ apple).
 I would encourage you to use either bath or refrigerator letters for each week’s introduction and then allow the child to play with the letter.
 This activity is strictly for introduction and limited amount of time should be spent on this objective.

 Number: 1